Samory-909/virt-scripts/README.md

 ## How-To

-First clone this project in you home directory :
+First clone this project in your home directory :

 ```
 cd